HONOR-X7c-ADS

 Designer | Gown (Arhon Macaraig) Filipiñana top (Job Dacon)

-Getting to know her on a more in-depth, private, and vulnerable level, it became clear to me how grounded a person she is.
-Her experiences, whether they were from modeling, or her time spent living here, changed the way she perceives the universe.
+Getting to know her on a deeper, more intimate level revealed just how grounded she truly is.
+Her experiences, both in modeling and during her time living in the Philippines, has changed the way she perceives the universe.
 As a result, it made her strong, self-assured, and patient.

 And that, more than anything else, is a true sign of what a beautifully confident woman should be.